Visit the site of the assassination of President William McKinley

 Visit the site where President McKinley was assassinated

 In 1901, President McKinley was beginning his second term.
 He had just handily defeated Democratic rival William Jennings Bryan for the second time.
 On September 6th, 1901, McKinley was glad-handing at the Temple of Music at the Pan-American Exposition in Buffalo.
-Little did McKinley, an anarchist bent on the assassination, wait in ambush.
+Little did McKinley know, an anarchist bent on his assassination, wait in ambush.

 As the President made his rounds, he reached for the hand of Leon Czolgosz, who pulled out a revolver covered in a handkerchief and fired two shots at the President.
 One round grazed a button on the President’s coat and missed; the other stuck him squarely in the abdomen.
 The crowd captured the gunman and began beating Czolgosz.